You will learn

-- Amount: The value of the payment that was refunded
+The value of the payment that was refunded.

-- Currency: The currency of the invoice paid, e.g., USD or GBP
+The currency of the invoice paid, e.g., USD, GBP.

-- Invoice: The invoice this payment is tied to in Stripe
+The invoice this payment is tied to in Stripe.

 Klaviyo uniquely identifies each individual by their email address.
-If Stripe syncs over customer data that has an email address that is not yet in Klaviyo, Klaviyo will create a new profile consisting of the customer's email address and associated Stripe metrics.
+If Stripe syncs over customer data with a new email address, Klaviyo will create a new profile consisting of the customer's email address and associated Stripe metrics.
 Credit card expiration dates are stored as a custom property in a customer's profile.

 I am not seeing all activity in Stripe sync to Klaviyo.

 The most common reason why a Stripe event won't sync to Klaviyo is because there is no email address associated with the event.
-Klaviyo uses an email address to uniquely identify a person.
-Because of this, Klaviyo can’t create a profile for someone who is not associated with an email address.
+Because Klaviyo uses an email address to uniquely identify a person, we can’t create a profile for someone who is not associated with an email address.
 Likewise, Klaviyo can’t link an event to a profile if it is not associated with an email address.

-Keep in mind that first name/last name inputs are not necessarily consistent or unique, so we don’t create profiles based on this information alone.
-Doing so would lead to duplicates and inaccurate tracking.
+Keep in mind that first and last name inputs are not necessarily consistent or unique, so we don’t create profiles based on this information alone.
+Doing so could lead to duplicates and inaccurate tracking.